mattermost/docs/source/guides/deployment.rst

   * See the `configuration settings <https://docs.mattermost.com/configure/configuration-settings.html>`__ documentation to learn more about customizing your production deployment.

   * Encountering issues with your deployment?
-See the `Deployment Troubleshooting <https://docs.mattermost.com/install/troubleshooting.html#deployment-troubleshooting>`__ documentation for details.
+See the `deployment troubleshooting <https://docs.mattermost.com/install/troubleshooting.html#deployment-troubleshooting>`__ documentation for details.